malachi-iot/estdlib/README.md

 ## Tuples

 Much of the same functionality as you would expect from `std::tuples`.
-Mainly just here in case std isn't available

 ## Strings